Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Discussion

 \section{Discussion}

-In this paper, we deliver the asymptotic normality result for a broad range of weighted averaged SGD solutions, showing that the limiting covariance matrix is equal to the ``sandwich'' form, i.e., the limiting covariance matrix of ASGD, with a prefactor.
+This paper provides optimal conditions for CLT for weighted averaged SGD.
+We also study CLT for a broad range of weighted averaged SGD solutions, showing that the limiting covariance matrix is equal to the ``sandwich'' form, i.e., the limiting covariance matrix of ASGD, with a prefactor.
 This constitutes the first asymptotic distribution result for general weighted averaged SGD and holds significant importance for statistical inference.
 While applicable to many existing averaging schemes, a challenging future work is to extend the result under weaker assumptions and conditions.
 We highlight that although certain existing weighted averaged SGD methods exhibit faster convergence than ASGD in the non-asymptotic view or in specific settings without strong assumptions, they may incur a larger variance, suggesting a trade-off.
 Additionally, we delve into the non-asymptotic mean squared error (MSE) analysis of weighted averaged SGD in the linear regression model and propose a novel averaging scheme—adaptive averaged SGD—which exhibits asymptotic normality with optimal limiting covariance and favorable finite sample MSE.